UKHackspaceFoundation/foundation/telegramNotes.md

 #Trademarking 'Hackspace'
 * Company in Germany attempted to trademark 'makerspace' however it was deemed 'too generic' / 'lack of distinctive character'
  * https://register.dpma.de/DPMAregister/marke/register#stammdaten

+#Logo
-* The logo is to undergo a redesign again, with the help of Matthew Irvine Brown, current for reference:
+The logo is to undergo a redesign again, with the help of Matthew Irvine Brown, current for reference:

  * https://dominicmorrow.org/tshirts/gallery/uk-hackspace-foundation-tshirt/
  * http://www.irvinebrown.com/?p=242
 * We have access to the hack.space website domain thanks to Ian Norton.
+* There are concerns over the current logo and potential redesign:
+ * Its angular and diamond shape nature make some think it looks like a swastika in combination with being red and circular
+ * The addition of 'hammers' make it similar to communistic symbolism
+ * If we use spanners instead of hammers, it's similar to Hackaday's logo
+ * The current logoo has been adopted, adjusted, altered by some Hackspaces at present and helps unify in a way

+Any logo redesign should hopefully be:
+* Monochrome-able
+* CNC route-able / 3D Printable

+It was also commented that each Hackspace should have their own logo that's visually different but have a connection.

 #Collaborative inter-hackspace activities
 * Hackathon to work on Hackspace beneficial projects such as entry systems or member management